 Edinburgh is an important centre for the research and teaching of medicine and we are lucky to have access to important collections relating to anatomy at both the University of Edinburgh School of Medicine and Surgeons' Hall Museum.
 The School of Medicine collection is a mixture of historical and modern objects & artefacts which help explain anatomy to medical students.
 The collection at Surgeons' Hall explores surgery, injury and pathology and comprises specimens and preparations as well as models and objects related to the history of surgery 7 dentistry.
 We also have a collection of anatomy teaching objects here at eca: anatomical casts including the rare ecorche known as 'Smugglerius', skeletons, anatomy posters & diagrams, photographs, slides and books.
 We will use all of these resources in this course.

-The course will start with structured classes, research visits and discussion.
-Beyond this students will be asked to consider how they might research, focus on and develop a self-motivated project which engages with more particular ideas, such as:
+The course will start with structured life drawing and anatomy classes, research visits and discussion.
+Students are expected to create their own anatomy reference book containing notes and drawings from the classes and visits and a portfolio of life drawings.
+Beyond the structured classes and visits students are asked to consider how they might research, focus on and develop a self-motivated project which engages with more particular ideas, such as:

 + anatomy as it relates to study of the human form through life drawing